 Liver disease is prevalent in Germany as a source of both morbidity and mortality in the population.
-In many cases, lifestyle factors are linked to the greatest proportion of liver disease, with NAFLD being the most common form of liver disease and misuse of alcohol linked to most cirrhosis cases.1 Troublingly, liver cirrhosis has the highest rate of mortality of any condition that requires hospital admission in Germany - and when it is a diagnosed comorbidity with other diseases, the mortality rate doubles.
-Per the WHO, liver disease accounted for 2.17% of total deaths in Germany in 2020, or the 15th leading cause of death.
-Liver cancer itself ranks as the 25th leading cause of death in the country.
-Between 2005 and 2018, nearly 1% of all hospital admissions in the country involved a liver cirrhosis diagnosis.
-Liver disease clearly poses a significant burden to Germany.
+In many cases, lifestyle factors are linked to the greatest proportion of liver disease, with metabolic dysfunction-associated steatotic liver disease (MASLD) being the most common form of liver disease and misuse of alcohol linked to most cirrhosis cases.
+Troublingly, liver cirrhosis has the highest rate of mortality of any condition that requires hospital admission in Germany - and when it is a diagnosed comorbidity with other diseases, the mortality rate doubles.
+1 Per the WHO, liver disease accounted for 2.17% of total deaths in Germany in 2020, or the 15th leading cause of death.2 Liver cancer itself ranks as the 25th leading cause of death in the country.2 Between 2005 and 2018, nearly 1% of all hospital admissions in the country involved a liver cirrhosis diagnosis.3 Liver disease clearly poses a significant burden to Germany.

-NAFLD has rapidly become the most common form of liver disease in Germany following the trends of rising obesity and diabetes in the nation.
-Between 2005 and 2018, for instance, NAFLD prevalence among hospital admissions increased four times.
-18 million Germans have NAFLD, and 3 million of those people have NASH.
-These patients place an estimated burden of \$4.3 billion in direct medical costs on the nation, though the figure increases tenfold when the total societal costs are considered.
+MAFLD has rapidly become the most common form of liver disease in Germany following the trends of rising obesity and diabetes in the nation.
+Between 2005 and 2018, for instance, MAFLD prevalence among hospital admissions increased four times.3 18 million Germans have MAFLD, and 3 million of those people have the more advanced metabolic dysfunction-associated steatohepatitis, MASH.4 These patients place an estimated burden of \$4.3 billion in direct medical costs on the nation, though the figure increases tenfold when the total societal costs are considered.5 which should provide promise to those at risk of developing obesity as well as fatty liver disease in the future.6

 The epidemic of obesity in Germany is tied very closely to rising rates of fatty liver disease in the country.
 Among adults, 53.5% are overweight, and 19% are obese.
 The prevalence of overweight and obesity is higher with greater age, in lower education groups, and in men compared with women.
-Disease Management Programs are being developed for obesity to better prevent and treat the disease, which should provide promise to those at risk of developing obesity as well as fatty liver disease in the future.
+Disease Management Programs are being developed for obesity to better prevent and treat the disease,